 Our apartment was located on the second floor of a historic 19th century building with a central courtyard.
 Keep in mind that Europeans call the floor on the main level the ground floor so our second floor was the third floor, which isn’t an issue except when trying to lug your suitcases up a windy staircase.

 I’m not terribly picky about where I stay as long as I have a comfortable bed, hot water, WiFi, and absolutely, positively no bugs.
 This apartment was huge and had 2+ bedrooms which could have slept 6 people, 1.5 baths, and a full kitchen.
 I fell madly in love with this apartment because it had more room and storage than what I have back home in Boston.
-During my communication with the host I verified that the WiFi was fully operational as well as the dates and times of both our arrival and departure.
+Not to mention that the bed was one of the comfiest I’ve ever slept in – the mattress wasn’t anything special but I never knew how much difference a mattress topper made.
+I’ve been looking online at them ever since – debating getting one (I found that The Dozy Owl has some toppers you should check out if you’re after one as well).
+Anyway, during my communication with the host I verified that the WiFi was fully operational as well as the dates and times of both our arrival and departure.
 Full communication is imperative from both the host and the guest for a successful airbnb experience.

 9. Utilize airbnb‘s Trust and Safety Team if there are problems: Despite all of your pre-trip research, things sometimes do go wrong.
 But airbnb has their “Trust and Safety Team” global team of more than 150 people available to assist you 24/7 via email or phone in case something does happen.
 Fortunately for me, every single one of my airbnb reservations have never required me to call airbnb for problems before, during, or after my travels.
 Doing all of my research beforehand and working with a reliable company is the reason why my airbnb accommodations always work.